 The Georgian Bay Coast Trail will eventually measure 200 kilometres linear, from Bayfield Inlet to Point Grondine.
 It’s being developed by a network of First Nations communities and non-profit organizations as a sustainable ecotourism project within the UNESCO Georgian Bay Biosphere Reserve.

 Located east of the La Cloche range, Point Grondine Park is within the Wikwemikong Unceded Indian Reserve.
 As such, trail permits are needed to hike this portion of the Georgian Bay Coast Trail.

-The Wemtagoosh Falls loop, accessed via the Water Spyder at the top of the Merv’s Landing loop, is more than three times the length at 21 kilometres (including the Merv’s Landing loop).
+The Wemtagoosh Falls loop, accessed via the Water Spyder at the top of the Merv’s Landing loop, is more than three times the length at 21 kilometres (not including the Merv’s Landing loop).
 More rugged, it’s got a few hilly, challenging sections.
 Campsites on the Wemtagoosh Falls loop make this a more manageable 2-day excursion.

 The Water Spyder that connects the two trails is a self-propelled raft across a narrow channel on Mahzenahzing Lake.
 It’s a neat attraction along the trail, and those who aren’t continuing on to Wemtagoosh Falls might want to take the Water Spyder across anyway, just for fun (winky face).

 For those who prefer to paddle, there are two main water trails at Point Grondine Park: the Tri-Lakes canoe route, and the Phillip Edward Island coastal loop.
 Both begin by navigating the Mahzenahzing River to the portage at Wemtagoosh Falls.

 Our first two times at Point Grondine Park, we hiked both loops in one (very long) day, but we would gladly return for a weekend trip!